build-on-aws/content/tutorials/eks-monitor-containerized-applications/index.md

 ## Conclusion

 By following this tutorial, you've successfully set up CloudWatch agent and Fluent Bit for Container Insights to monitor  sample containerized workloads in an Amazon EKS cluster.
 With these instructions, you'll have a robust monitoring and logging solution to help you monitor the performance of application deployments in the cluster.
+If you want to explore more tutorials, check out [Navigating Amazon EKS](https://community.aws/tutorials/navigating-amazon-eks#list-of-all-tutorials).